Rui Cordeiro

 Rui Pedro Godinho Cordeiro (born 14 October 1976) is a Portuguese former rugby union footballer.
 He played as a prop.
 He has a degree in veterinary medicine.

+Club career

 Cordeiro played for Académica de Coimbra.
-He won the National II Division title in 1998-99 and 2006–07, and the National I Division title in 2003-04.
+He won the National II Division title in 1998–99 and 2006–07, and the National I Division title in 2003–04.

+International career

-He had 44 caps for the Portugal national team, from 2002 to 2007, having scored 2 tries, 10 points in aggregate.
+He had 46 caps for the Portugal national team, from 2002 to 2007, having scored 2 tries, 10 points in aggregate.

 He was a member of the Portugal squad at the 2007 Rugby World Cup, and played in all four games.
 He was one of the heaviest players of the competition, with 138 kg.
-He scored Portugal's only try in their 108-13 loss to New Zealand on 15 September 2007.
+He scored Portugal's only try in their 108–13 loss to New Zealand on 15 September 2007.
 The try was particularly memorable for the Portuguese because it was achieved in a maul with the All Blacks.
+The try was only awarded after consulting the video referee.

-He announced that he was leaving the National Team and the competition after the tournament.
+He announced that he was leaving the National Team and finishing his career after the tournament.
+He returned in 2011/12 for a final season with Académica.